Lordstown Motors Corp. (RIDE) upgraded Issued by Wall Street Gurus

 R. F. Lafferty, on the other hand, stated in their research note that they expect to see RIDE reach a price target of $7, previously predicting the price at $3.
 The rating they have provided for RIDE stocks is “Hold” according to the report published on November 12th, 2021.

-Volatility was left at 8.21%, however, over the last 30 days, the volatility rate increased by 7.21%, as shares surge +5.75% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.91% lower at present.
+Volatility was left at 7.68%, however, over the last 30 days, the volatility rate increased by 7.26%, as shares surge +26.74% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.76% upper at present.

 Insider Trading